nick3/bob-plugin-doubao-seed-translation/docs/configuration_manual_EN.md

   - Google Gemini: Use [Google Gemini](https://ai.google.dev/gemini-api/docs) service

+  - Doubao Seed Transformer: Use the edge function adapter from [doubao-seed-translation-transformer](https://github.com/nick3/doubao-seed-translation-transformer)
+    - Leave the System/User prompt inputs empty to rely on the built-in translation prompt
+    - Streaming is not supported; the plugin automatically falls back to non-streaming mode, so set “Stream Output” to `Disable`

 ### API URL

-- Optional (OpenAI and Google Gemini) / Required (Azure OpenAI and OpenAI Compatible)
+- Optional (OpenAI and Google Gemini) / Required (Azure OpenAI, OpenAI Compatible, and Doubao Seed Transformer)

 - Default value: None